PHSA’s Conflict of Interest (COI) declaration and management process provides oversight to researchers’ external relationships and interests.

 Who must declare?

-PHSA’s annual COI declaration process applies to anyone who conducts research at or under the auspices of any of PHSA's hospitals, health centres, agencies, or their affiliated research institutes.
+PHSA’s annual COI declaration process applies to anyone who conducts research at or under the auspices of any of PHSA's hospitals, health centres, programs, or their affiliated research institutes.
 This also applies to:

 - Faculty members